MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsModifyComputeSystem.md

 ## Description

-Modifies settings of a compute system, see [sample code](./ComputeSystemSample.md#ModifyVM).
+Modifies settings of a compute system, see [sample code](./tutorial.md) for simple example.

 ## Syntax